 Christchurch is beautiful!
-Unlike the rainy weather yesterday, today there is a crisp sea breeze and clear blue skies with snow-capped mountains in the background.
-The main city square and several suburbs were seriously damaged during the major earthquake of February 2011 and earthquakes of September 2010 and June and July 2011.
-It’s almost a ghost town now and people are not allowed for fear buildings might crumble.
-The rebuild estimate is about 15 years and many people moved away.
+Unlike the rainy weather yesterday, today it’s clear blue skies with a crisp sea breeze and snow-capped mountains in the background.
+The main city square and several suburbs were damaged during the major earthquake on February 22, 2011 and earthquakes June – July 2011 and September 2010.

-November is a big horse racing month in New Zealand and people travel all over the world for the famous races and celebration.
-It’s a festive and exciting time.
+On the brighter side, November is horse racing month in New Zealand and people travel all over the world for the famous races and celebration.
+It’s a festive time.